addyosmani/backbone-fundamentals/README.md

 ##Exercise

-As an exercise, I recommend now downloading [Backbone Koans](http://github.com/addyosmani/backbone-koans) and trying to fix some of the purposefully failing tests it has to offer.
+As an exercise, I recommend now trying the Jasmine Koans in `practicals\jasmine-joans` and trying to fix some of the purposefully failing tests it has to offer.
 This is an excellent way of not just learning how Jasmine specs and suites work, but working through the examples (without peaking back) will also put your Backbone skills to test too.

-**Note**: I've linked to this book's fork of Koans in case any project-specific changes are required, however, in case you would like to check out the original project on GitHub, please feel [free](https://github.com/larrymyers/backbone-koans) to.

 ##Further reading
 * [Jasmine + Backbone Revisited](http://japhr.blogspot.com/2011/11/jasmine-backbonejs-revisited.html)